310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 How’s he like?
 Would he join in on practice?

-Huh--?
+Huh—?
 Chi~chan-senpai, you're in Shinkai-senpai's home?
 Why?
 Is that why I couldn't reach you by phone?

 W-What's going on…?
 You're not involved in something bad, right…?